mayankanand2701/Planets-App/README.md

 1. Clone the repository to your local machine.
 2. Open the project in Android Studio.
 3. Build and run the app on an Android emulator or physical device.

+The complete code of the above app is present in the dev branch......

+Happy Coding 😄.